 - Lipemia, icterus: No effect on RBC count.

 - Hemolysis: Artifactual (in vitro) hemolysis falsely decreases the RBC count.
 In an animal with true intravascular hemolysis versus in vitro hemolysis, the RBC count will be low, but this is what is available to carry oxygen in the animal.

 - Relative change to blood water: Dehydration, splenic contraction secondary to epinephrine (horses).

 - Absolute increase in RBC mass or erythrocytosis: Stimulated by erythropoietin (secondary erthrocytosis) or erythropoietin-independent (primary erythrocytosis, e.g. polycythemia vera)

-- Artifact: Hemolysis of RBC due to sample collection or storage.
+- Artifact: Hemolysis of RBC due to sample collection or storage (in vitro hemolysis).
 In this setting, the measured hemoglobin is the most accurate measure of the animal’s oxygen carrying capacity.

 - Relative change to blood water: Over-dilution with fluids, splenic relaxation (anesthetic agents, tranquilizers).

 - Absolute decrease in RBC mass: Indicates a true anemia, due to hemorrhage, hemolysis (intravascular, extravascular) or decreased production.
 Multiple mechanisms may be operative.